 For Don-and-Betty poolside chic, pack relaxed shorts and a high-waisted bikini.
 In the evenings, bring out bold Missoni prints and crisp button-downs.

 Inspired by the glorious sea views through its floor-to-ceiling windows, the Nautilus Cabana Club rustles up Mediterranean cuisine from fresh Floridian produce; it's a polished spot for a cosy tête-à-tête.
 Take a seat at the Pool Bar for light bites and ocean views.
+There's also round-the-clock coffee available for caffeine junkies at the Nauti Grind Bodega in the lobby, where you can also stockpile empanadas and other baked goods.

 Breakfast is served 7am–11.30am in Nautilus Cabana Club, which continues to serve food until midnight.
 Drinks are poured at the juice bar and pool bar until 6pm.